joannakl/ossd/grading.markdown

 Early in the semester there will be a number of in-class activities, tutorials and homework assignments designed to introduce you to some of the tools and techniques commonly used in FOSS projects (and in professional software development as well).
 Typically these assignments will require you to complete some tutorials and activities while keeping a Live-Log (see below) of your work.

 Tutorials and homework exercises will be assessed largely on completion and effort as documented by the associated live-logs according to the rubric below.
 The standard score in each category, and what you should generally expect to receive, is a ✓(85%).
-Something positively notable is required to move up to a ✓+ (100%) or ✓++ (110%),  and negatively notable down to 0 or ✓- (60%).
+Something positively notable is required to move up to a ✓+ (100%),  and negatively notable down to 0 or ✓- (60%).

 |Score | Activity |
 |:---:|:---|